Leisure in Lelystad

 - visitors per year for the aviation theme park Aviodrome: About 100.000;

-- visitors per year for the maritime heritage compound called Batavialand (comprising, among other, the Nieuw Land museum, the Batavia shipyard and the maritime archaeological depot): About 100.000;
+- visitors per year for the maritime heritage compound called Batavialand (comprised of the Nieuw Land museum, the Batavia shipyard and the maritime archaeological depot): About 180.000;

 - several medium and large-scale events per year (such as the national oldtimer day, LelySTART, etc.): A total of roughly 135.000 visitors;